vegasbrianc/ghost-fullstack/README.md

+#Work in Progress.
+Stay tuned until we complete development.

 #Ghost CMS Stack

 Here is a Ghost stack built with docker-compose.
 This stack is built with the tutum/haproxy, a mariaDB database, a storage container to store images & themes, and of course the Ghost CMS.